Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Any- Algorithms for DP

 \subsection{Complexity Analysis}

 \bolden[1]{{\boldmath\bfseries#1}} \definecolor{colorbest}{RGB}{77, 175, 74}

-We now analyze our any-$k$ algorithms in terms of time and memory for the problem of path enumeration in a DAG $G$.
-In the following, $\nodenum$ is the number of nodes, $|G|$ is the sum of nodes and edges, and $\out$ is the total number of paths.
-We also let $\ell$ be the maximum length of a path.
-For \ANYKPART and \ANYKPARTP, $\Cand$ is implemented by a priority queue with combined logarithmic time for removing the top element and inserting a batch of new candidates.
-With \BATCH, we refer to an algorithm that computes all paths (e.g., depth-first) and then sorts them.
+We now analyze our any-$k$ algorithms in terms of time and memory.
+For the analysis, we assume that the problem at hand is $s$-$t$ path enumeration in a DAG $G$, but the same analysis also applies to path-structured CQs as we explained in \Cref{sec:cq_to_dp}.
+In the following, $\nodenum$ is the number of nodes, $|G|$ is the number of nodes and edges, $\ell$ is the maximum length of a path, and $\out$ is the total number of paths.
+For \ANYKPART and \ANYKPARTP, we assume that $\Cand$ is implemented by a priority queue with a logarithmic-time pop and constant-time insert~\cite{LarkinSenTarjan2004:PQs}.
+With \BATCH, we refer to an algorithm that computes all paths and then sorts them with a comparison-based algorithm.
+For full acyclic CQs, this is equivalent to the Yannakakis algorithm~\cite{DBLP:conf/vldb/Yannakakis81} followed by sorting.

 For the time to the first solution ($k = 1$), all any-$k$ algorithms execute DP in time $\O(|G|)$.
 All initializations of data structures such as the priority queues $\Choices_1(v)$ of \ANYKREC or the heaps of the \LAZY variant of \ANYKPART and \ANYKPARTP also take $\O(|G|)$.
-Every algorithm requires $\bigO(\ell)$ to assemble an output tuple in every iteration.
+Every algorithm pays $\bigO(\ell)$ to return a path of size $\bigO(\ell)$ in each iteration.

 \introparagraph{\ANYKPART} Since at most $\ell$ candidates are generated in each iteration, $|\Cand| \le k \ell$.
-Thus, getting the best candidate with popMin as well as bulk-insertion of all new candidates take $\bigO(\log(k \ell))$.
-For efficient candidate generation (\Cref{line:candidate_generation} in \Cref{alg:anyk-part}) the new candidates do not copy the solution prefix, but simply create a pointer to it.
-Therefore, a new candidate is created in $\O(1)$.
-To evaluate the successor function, the \LAZY variant may have to pop from a binary heap of size $\O(\nodenum)$.
+Thus, popping the best candidate as well as bulk-inserting all new candidates takes $\bigO(\log(k \ell))$.
+For efficient candidate generation (\Cref{line:candidate_generation} in \Cref{alg:anyk-part}), the new candidates do not copy the previous solution prefix, but simply create a pointer to it.
+Therefore, a new candidate can be created in $\O(1)$.
+To evaluate the successor function, the \LAZY variant may need to pop from a binary heap of size $\O(\nodenum)$.
 We can assume that all the second-best choices are already computed in the preprocessing phase in linear time by popping from every heap once.
-Thus, this cost is $\O(\log \nodenum)$ per iteration.
-Putting it all together, $\TT(k) = \O(|G| + k(\log(k \ell) + \log \nodenum + \ell)) = \O(|G| + k(\log k + \log \nodenum + \ell))$.
+Since at most one deviation per iteration does not involve the second-best choice from a node, the overall cost of the successor function is $\O(\log \nodenum)$ per iteration.
+Putting it all together, we have $\TT(k) = \O(|G| + k(\log(k \ell) + \log \nodenum + \ell)) = \O(|G| + k(\log k + \log \nodenum + \ell))$.

 \begin{lemma} For all $\nodenum \geq 1$ and $k \geq 1$, we have $\nodenum + k \log \nodenum = \O(\nodenum + k \log k)$. \end{lemma} \begin{proof} If $k \geq \nodenum$, then $k \log \nodenum \leq k \log k$, thus the statement is obvious.
 For any $1 \leq k \leq \nodenum$, it holds that $\nodenum / k \geq \log(\nodenum / k)$ and $\log k \geq 0$ and therefore